ktolnos/Reward-Model-Overoptimization/rlhf/bon/README.md

 ### Step 1: Obtain Gold Reward for Training Data

 1. **Dataset Selection**: A 20K subset of the Unified-Feedback dataset is used for training, and a 1K test set is reserved for evaluation.
+See sampling in: `rlhf/bon/step0_sample_dataset.py`.
 2. **Labeling**: Both training and test sets are labeled by the [gold reward model](https://huggingface.co/Ray2333/reward-model-Mistral-7B-instruct-Unified-Feedback), a 7B human preference model fine-tuned on the full Unified-Feedback dataset.
 This provides a gold standard against which the proxy models are compared.
 After obtaining the gold score, replace the original scores in dataset with the scores labeled by the gold model.

 ### Step 2: Train Proxy Reward Model